 For Soapmaking Mineral Makeup, Bath Bombs & Salt Applications:

-Several factors, including the base color of your recipe, will affect the final color achieved when using this colorant.
+Several factors, including the base colour of your recipe, will affect the final colour achieved when using this colourant.

 The final result will also depend on which phase the extract is added to.
-Therefore, we recommend experimenting by creating different one-pound test batches so that you can compare the results achieved by adding the extract directly to the oil phase, steeping the extract in the lye solution and adding the extract to the combined phases at trace.
+Therefore, we recommend experimenting by creating different one-pound test batches so that you can compare the results achieved by adding the extract directly to the oil phase, steeping the extract in the lye solution for a pinkish/tan colour.
+Or add the extract to the combined phases at trace.
 For a true red allow your soap to gel.
+This is a wonderful red colourant.
+It may look purplish when mixed at trace, but after hardening it is red.

 In our one-pound test batch, we found that adding 1 level tablespoon of dry powder directly to the warm oil phase yielded a deep fuschia hue which cured to a medium pink shade after four weeks.
 Our uncoloured control batch was a light off-white shade after curing for four weeks.